 The Kumano Kodo Trail

+If you would prefer a bit more of a challenge and prefer more challenging walking then the Kumano Kodo Trail may suit you better.
+The mountains you pass through are not the highest but this trail does involve quite a bit of ascent and descent and the terrain underfoot is a bit more tricky.
+You walk through heavily forested mountain trails which have you feeling quite in the wilderness.
 As you walk through the mountains between remote villages on the Kumano Kodo trail you can enjoy the Pilgrim experience and imagine what it must have been like for the imperial family and aristocrats who made this pilgrimage dating back to the 10th century.
-As you encounter the various oji shrines along the route where the Imperial family and aristocrats performed purification rituals and prayed for protection on their pilgrimage, you do feel very spiritually aware and in touch with nature.
+As you encounter the various Oji shrines along the route where the Imperial family and aristocrats performed purification rituals and prayed for protection on their pilgrimage, you do feel very spiritually aware and in touch with nature.

+Find out more about walking the Kumano Kodo Trail here.
 Here is a little overview video of my time in Japan, which may help you out with which walk to ch

 I hope this helps you decide which is the right walk-in Japan for you or if you can do both even better!
 Our team of specialists are here to help you plan your adventure, contact us for advice & inspiration.